 See also Warning section.

 Redness, irritation, or pain at the injection site may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Golimumab can commonly cause a rash that is usually not serious.
 However, you may not be able to tell it apart from a rare rash that could be a sign of a severe reaction.
-Therefore, tell your doctor right away if you develop any rash.
+Tell your doctor right away if you develop any rash.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.